fabeza/MechaCar_Statistical_Analysis/README.md

 T-Tests were used to determine if the PSI across all manufacturing lots, grouped and individually, is statistically different from the population mean of 1,500 pounds psi.
 These were the results:

-* The t-test performed on across all manufacturing lots returned a p-value of 0.06, with a significance value of 0.05, there is not sufficient evidence to reject the null hypothesis.
-In other words, the mean PSI of 1498.78 across all manufacturing lots in this dataset is not statistically different from the population mean of 1,500 pounds PSI.
+* The t-test performed across all manufacturing lots returned a p-value of 0.06, with a significance value of 0.05, there is not sufficient evidence to reject the null hypothesis.
+In other words, the mean PSI of 1,498.78 across all manufacturing lots in this dataset is not statistically different from the population mean of 1,500 pounds PSI.

 ![all_lots_ttest.png](https://github.com/fabeza/MechaCar_Statistical_Analysis/blob/07c9c861e25dd2608a1faa3f197b86037eab9496/Images/all_lots_ttest.png)